|

 dare look at God.
 He is bent over, bowed, looking down, pounding his

 chest, "God be merciful to me a sinner!"
-And Jesus said, "That man went
+And Jesus said, "That

 home saved, not the other one."
 Why?
 God resists the proud and He